ladjs/superagent/Readme.md

 ## Running browser tests

- Install the test server deps (nodejs / express):
+ Install dependencies:

     $ npm install

- Start the test server:
+ Start the test runner:

-    $ make test-server
+    $ make test-browser-local

- Visit `localhost:4000/` in the browser.
+ Visit `http://localhost:4000/__zuul` in your browser.

+ Edit tests and refresh your browser.
+You do not have to restart the test runner.

 ## Browser build